What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 I'm sure you could, but your entire response thusfar has been weird democrat talking points with no sources or nuance, so why bother?
 If you "going on" means more of the same, then please, don't bother.

-It's called a filibuster (Score:2)
+It's called a filibuster (Score:3)

 In the Senate, it takes 60% (60 votes) to pass a bill, if any "one* Senator decides to stop the bill by filibuster.